Copyright and Data Use

 Code License

-Our code is currently licensed under the GPL-3.0 license.
-To learn more, see here.
+Sefaria's code is currently licensed under the GPL-3.0 license.
+To learn more, click here.

 Text Copyright

-Each text on Sefaria varies slightly with regard to its copyright status, and its ability to be re-used in other projects.
-To learn how to check the copyright status of a text, check this article from the Sefaria Help Center.
+Each text in the Sefaria Library varies slightly in terms of copyright status and potential for reuse in other projects.
+Learn more about how to check the copyright status of a text in this article from the Sefaria Help Center.

-While you can use most of the resources on Sefaria for independent projects, some texts have specific licensing requirements.
-In order to be sure you’re reusing a source with the proper credits, you'll need to check the license or copyright status of the resource in question.
+While you can use most of the resources in the Sefaria Library for independent projects, some texts have specific licensing requirements.
+To ensure you’re reusing a source with the proper acknowledgments, please check the license or copyright status of the specific resource in question.

 Please note: